MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 * Using your torque screwdriver, take apart your Mark 1.
 If you need help, [this video from Geeked Out Solutions may be of assistance](https://www.youtube.com/watch?v=r76ObbB2EsA).
 * Remove the Micro SD card from the Raspberry Pi board on the back of the Mark 1 unit.
 It should come out easily, and should not need to be forced.
 * Insert the Micro SD card into the SD card slot on your computer.
 If your computer doesn't have a Micro SD card slot, you will need an external Micro SD card reader, or a SDHC card reader with a converter.
-* Open Etcher, and follow the steps to burn the Mark 1 disk image that you downloaded in the first step onto the Micro SD card.
+* Open your preferred image burning tool, and follow the steps to burn the Mark 1 disk image that you downloaded in the first step onto the Micro SD card.
 * Remove the Micro SD card from your computer / adapter and insert it into the Micro SD slot on the Raspberry Pi.
 Then, put the Mark 1 unit back together using the torque screws and screwdriver.
 * Connect the Mark 1 unit back to the power supply.
 * The Mark 1 unit should reboot and now be functioning correctly.